npr/taskscheduler/README.md

 taskscheduler
 =============

-A topic-based task scheduler for Node.js.
-Allows for pluggable queue implementation.
+A simple, queue-based and topic-oriented task scheduler for Node.js with pluggable queue implementation.

 For a sample queue plugin that uses Amazon SQS, see: [SQSTask](https://github.com/publicmediaplatform/sqstask)

 ## Status

-A [very] early release.
-Feel free to: inspect, hack, enjoy and contribute (e.g.: feedback, documentation or bug fixes), but use at your own risk in production.
+An early release.
+Feel free to: inspect, hack, enjoy and contribute (e.g.: feedback, documentation or bug fixes), but consider it an "alpha" stability.

 ## Installation